NGC Catalog

 Isaac Sim

 NVIDIA Omniverse™ Isaac Sim, is a scalable robotics simulation application and synthetic data generation tool, built on the NVIDIA Omniverse™ platform.
-It leverages Omniverse Kit powerful simulation technologies including advanced GPU-enabled physics simulation with PhysX 5 and photorealism with real-time ray tracing.
+It leverages Omniverse Kit powerful simulation technologies including advanced GPU-enabled physics simulation and photorealism with real-time ray tracing.

 Isaac Sim is a physically accurate virtual environment to develop, test, and manage AI-based robots, and provides the essential features for building virtual robotics experiments including:

-• Extensive tools for AI applications such as Isaac Replicator for synthetic data generation and domain randomization and Isaac Gym for reinforcement learning
+Extensive tools for AI applications such as Isaac Replicator for synthetic data generation and domain randomization and Isaac Lab for robot learning

 This release is offered as a container that runs locally or on RTX equipped Amazon Web Services (AWS), Microsoft Azure or Google cloud (GCP) with streaming to the user’s desktop.
 This cloud-based delivery provides the latest RTX graphics and performance to any desktop system without requiring local NVIDIA RTX GPUs.